Admission Assistance

 -

-Deadlines.
-Universities in one country may close admissions in October, while another country’s close in March.
-Miss one window — wait a year.
+Deadlines vary.
+Universities in one country may close admissions in October; in another they close in March.
+Miss a window and you wait a year.

 -

 The personal statement under review.
-The automatic filter first searches for the programme’s keywords.
-Write it too figuratively — you don’t pass.
-A real person reads it within 30 seconds — if it’s boring, goodbye.
+The automated filter first looks for the programme's keywords, so writing too lyrically can cost you.
+Then a person reads it in about 30 seconds — and if it's dull, that's the end of it.

 -

-Recommendations.
-Many teachers don’t speak English or whatever language the letter is required in.
-Do you need a notarised translation?
-Should the referee’s email be from the school/company domain rather than gmail?
-Few people tell you about this.
+References.
+Many teachers don't speak English, or whatever language the reference must be in.
+Do you need a certified translation?
+Should the referee's email come from the school or company domain rather than a personal Gmail account?
+Few people warn you about any of this.

-Not because we are «on first-name terms with the rectors».
-Our value lies elsewhere: we know how admissions committee systems work from the inside, right down to the rules.
-We don’t squeeze the client into a template — we build a strategy around their profile.
+Not because we're «on first-name terms with the rectors».
+Our value lies elsewhere: we understand how admissions committees work from the inside, right down to the rules.
+We don't force you into a template — we build a strategy around your profile.

-We see the mistakes you wouldn’t notice even if you read the instructions ten times over.
-We save your time: instead of three months spent deciphering requirements and corresponding with universities — three weeks of clean preparation and a calm submission.
+We spot the mistakes you'd miss even after reading the instructions ten times over, and we save you time: instead of three months spent deciphering requirements and emailing universities, it's three weeks of clean preparation and a calm submission.

-If you have any questions or you’re interested in applying to a specific country — get in touch with us.
-We’ll go through your situation and tell you where everything is realistic and where you’ll have catching up to do.
-No promises of pie in the sky, just concrete steps.
+If you have any questions, or you're set on applying to a particular country, get in touch.
+We'll talk through your situation and tell you where things look realistic and where you have ground to make up.
+No promises of the earth — just concrete steps.